ClusterCockpit/cc-doc/content/en/docs/tutorials/prod-arch.md

 - Use fast storage (SSD) for checkpoint directory
 - Consider separate disks for checkpoints and archives
 - Monitor disk space for archive growth
+- ClusterCockpit supports to store archives on an external S3 compatible object store

 ## Example Configurations